 An expert system is a computer program that uses artificial-intelligence methods to solve problems within a specialized domain that ordinarily requires human expertise.
 Structurally, the expert system consists of a knowledge base, an inference engine and an user interface.
 A knowledge base is an organized collection of facts about the system's domain.
 Facts for a knowledge base come from human experts and are usually presented in the form of "if - then" rules that can be applied to known facts to generate new facts.
 The inference engine interprets and evaluates facts in the knowledge base to provide an answer.
 Expert systems do not replace human experts, but serve as additional aids.

-Thanks to the hard systematic work, the database contains photos, model history, camera compatibility information, specifications and descriptions for 4382 autofocus and popular manual focus interchangeable lenses designed for SLR, rangefinder and mirrorless cameras: from APS-C to medium format 6x9cm, from fisheye to super telephoto lenses, from Asahi/Pentax to ZEISS.
+Thanks to the hard systematic work, the database contains photos, model history, camera compatibility information, specifications and descriptions for 4444 autofocus and popular manual focus interchangeable lenses designed for SLR, rangefinder and mirrorless cameras: from APS-C to medium format 6x7cm, from fisheye to super telephoto lenses, from Asahi/Pentax to ZEISS.

 It is not our goal to record as many lenses as possible in order to make the database the largest in the world.
 In our opinion, quality, uniformity and accuracy of information, as well as conclusions based on it, are much more important than quantity of information.

 Unfortunately, being guided by this principle, we cannot entrust the users of our website to modify the database.
-The data come from the extensive collection of documents from manufacturers and dealers: over 2000 booklets, catalogs, ads occupying 16.5 GB of storage, plus hundreds of instruction manuals and datasheets, while the facts in the knowledge base come from the experts with an extensive level of knowledge and many years of experience in the use of photographic equipment.
+The data come from the extensive collection of documents from manufacturers and dealers: 2400 booklets, catalogs, ads, instruction manuals and datasheets occupying 27.3 GB of storage, while the facts in the knowledge base come from the experts with an extensive level of knowledge and many years of experience in the use of photographic equipment.
 All this makes our data/knowledge base the world's largest credible.

 Note: since the website is an expert system and not a test lab, we don't have lens tests and reviews here.